unclejoefx/wdd230/README.md

-## Course: Web Frontend Development (WDD230)
+## WDD230: Web Frontend Development I
 ### Brigham Young University - Idaho, USA

-This repository contains all my school project for this course.
+This repository contains my school project on building and deploying a personal and responsive website.
+Major languages used are:
+- HTML
+- CSS
+- JavaScript